 Ordinary Women, Extraordinary Lives

-The National Pioneer Women’s Hall of Fame is working with local community radio station 102.1 8CCC FM to create a radio series which celebrates Australian pioneer women, those women who were first in their field.
-The series links with the exhibition Ordinary Women Extraordinary Lives which is housed at the Hall of Fame in Alice Springs.
+The Women’s Museum of Australia has worked with local community radio station 102.1 8CCC FM to create a radio series which celebrates Australian pioneer women, those women who were first in their field.
+The series links with the exhibition Ordinary Women Extraordinary Lives which is housed at the museum in Alice Springs.
 The Ordinary Women Extraordinary Lives radio project is supported by a content development grant from the Community Broadcasting Foundation.

 Click here to learn more and listen to the stories we’ve created so far.
 A big thanks to Joy Taylor from 102.1 8CCC FM for all her hard work and support in developing this great series.